cedrocandito/davel/README.md

 - `side_offset`: extra length added to the sides (optional, default 0.01).
 - `back offset`: extra thickness added to the back of the bevel (optional, default 0.01).

-There is no position in this basic version; the origin point is set on the middle point of the edge to be smoothed; you have to `translate()` it manually.
+There is no position parameter in this basic version; the origin point is set on the middle point of the edge to be smoothed; you have to `translate()` it manually.

 ### Bevel, "position" version